Skip to content

 2. And administrator in your organization would go to the blueprint, fill out details similar to: team_name, team_email, team_github_repo, space_path etc.

-3. The blueprint would then create a commit in the root administrative stacks code, creating a new .tf file that would call the "Onboarding Module" with the details filled out in the blueprint.
+3. The blueprint would then create a commit in the root management stack's code, creating a new .tf file that would call the "Onboarding Module" with the details filled out in the blueprint.

-4. The administrative stack would then trigger a run, creating all the necessary resources for the team to be onboarded.
+4. The management stack would then trigger a run, creating all the necessary resources for the team to be onboarded.

 5. The team is now onboarded and can begin using Spacelift.